isaacnovaes/notes/udemy-angular-notes.md

 ```

 - For accessing an element (via ref) which is passed as content (`children`), use `@ContentChild`
+- `BUT REMEMBER, THE REFERENCE IS AVAILABLE ONLY IN/AFTER ngAfterContentInit()`

 ```ts
  @ContentChild('paragraphElement', {static: true}) paragraph: ElementRef<HTMLParagraphElement>
 ```

 ## Component lifecycle

+After your application instantiates a component or directive by calling its constructor, Angular calls the hook methods you have implemented at the appropriate point in the lifecycle of that instance in the following sequence

 ### `ngOnChanges()`